Aurellya/Order--Brushing/README.md

 - Then for each shop that is identified to have conducted order brushing, identify the buyers suspected to have conducted order brushing for that shop.

 ## Problem Statement
-More information about the problem is attached in 'problem' file
+More information about the problem is attached in 'problem' folder